M-Mabrouk/Pong/README.md

 # Pong
-a Pong clone made for GD50
+a Pong clone made for CSCI E-23a